Drought and Your Crops

 National Integrated Drought Information System (NIDIS)

-Website discussing how to prepare a farm or ranch for a drought.
+Information on preparing a farm or ranch for a drought.
 Ideas on water, land and crop management.

 Natural Resources Conservation Service (NRCS)